dkirkby/bossdata/bin/scripts.rst

 Before running any scripts, you will normally need to establish your local configuration with some environment variables:

-* BOSS_DATA_ROOT: The top-level directory where all downloaded data files will be locally mirrored.
+* BOSS_LOCAL_ROOT: The top-level directory where all downloaded data files will be locally mirrored.
 Make sure there is enough space here for the files you plan to use locally.
 You might want to exclude this directory from your backups since it can get large and can be easily recreated.
 * BOSS_DATA_URL: The top-level URL for downloading BOSS data.
 This should normally be `http://dr12.sdss3.org` for publicly accessible data.
 * BOSS_SAS_ROOT: This identifies the data release that you want to work with.
 This should normally be /sas/dr12, which corresponds to the final BOSS Data Release 12.
 * BOSS_REDUX_VERSION: This is the pipeline reconstruction version that you want to work with.
 This should normally be either v5_7_0, which corresponds to the final processing of all BOSS data, or v5_7_2 for SEQUELS data.

 As a sanity check of your configuration::

-    ls -l $BOSS_DATA_ROOT
+    ls -l $BOSS_LOCAL_ROOT

 should list an existing directory where you have write access (and plenty of free space), and::